 Holidays to Chile

-Visit the driest non-polar desert in the world, the Atacama Desert, with clear, unpolluted skies that are perfect for stargazing
+Visit the geysers of the Atacama Desert, the driest, non-polar desert in the world with clear, unpolluted skies that are perfect for stargazing

 Capital city: Santiago